alunwcom/11ty-hawaiians/src/posts/2017-12-01-mwtm-re-release.md

 **LYRIC SHEET AVAILABLE** If you didn’t get a copy of the lyric sheet included with the LP/CD [you can download the PDF here](/media/more-wealth-than-money-lyric-sheet.pdf).

-{{< bandcamp "1204487879" "More Wealth Than Money" "https://bandcamp.normilhawaiians.com/album/more-wealth-than-money" >}}
+{% Bandcamp "1204487879" "More Wealth Than Money" "https://bandcamp.normilhawaiians.com/album/more-wealth-than-money" %}